Top 10 Canadian Marijuana and Cannabis Stocks

 It's been a wild ride.
 The valuation across all the names are still quite high.
 With what we are seeing with legislation in the US, he would still tend to look at these.
 Stick with it.

-(A Top Pick Dec 17/20, Up 132%)Stockchase Research Editor: Michael O'Reilly Our PAST TOP PICK with APHA has progressed well.
-We are recommending to trail up the stop (from $8) to $19.
-Along with our previous recommendation to cover 50%, this would all but guarantee an minimum return on investment of 60%.
+(A Top Pick Dec 17/20, Up 93.6%)Stockchase Research Editor: Michael O'Reilly Our PAST TOP PICK with APHA has triggered its stop at $19.
+To be disciplined, we recommend covering the position.
+Combined with the previous recommendation to cover 50%, this will create a net investment return of 59%.

 (A Top Pick Oct 04/18, Down 87%) A perfect example on staying atop your stocks.
 He sold around $9.88.
 Never fund to sell on a loss, and he did and that saved a lot of money.